How To: Maintain a Waxed Chain

 Wet Ride Maintenance

-For these light rain situations, simply try to get the chain dry quickly, wipe down with a gear wipe as this will help some of that water flash off, and reapply either Super Secret Chain Lube or Hot Wax.
+For these light rain situations, just try to get the chain dry quickly.
+You can wipe down your chain with a Gear Wipe as this will help some of that water flash off, and then reapply either Super Secret Chain Lube or Hot Wax.
 If you have access to an air compressor, quickly blowing out the chain is a great way to remove all that water.

-Now for those long driving days where you are out for hours at a time it is very important that you get that drivetrain dried off as quickly as possible.
-If the chain sits there is no oil to remove water so the chain can start to develop surface rust.
-Blow out the chain or wipe it dry with a microfiber towel.
+Now for those long driving days where you are out for hours at a time, it is very important that you get that drivetrain dried off as quickly as possible.
+If the chain sits there it can start to develop surface rust because there is no oil to remove the water.
+Blow out the chain with a compressor or wipe it dry with a microfiber towel.
 Then you are going to want to add your Super Secret Chain Lube or Hot Wax treatment to help the last bit of moisture be driven out.
 This will make sure your chain is ready to go for the next ride.

 Mid-Ride Lubrication

-A waxed chain should give you 200-250 miles pretty reliably per application assuming good conditions.
+A waxed chain should give you 200-250 miles per application assuming good conditions.
 If it is wet and muddy that can be shorter.
-For an event like Unbound 200, even if its going to be a rainy day we recommend running a waxed chain as it is going to be the best at repelling as much mud as possible and is going to lead to the lowest friction.
+For an event like Unbound 200, we recommend running a waxed chain even if it's going to be a rainy day as wax is the best at repelling mud and is going to lead to the lowest friction.

-With that being said you are not going to get 200 miles out of a mud filled day like we saw in 2022.
-This is where a high quality oil based lubricant like Synergetic comes into play.
-An emulsified wax like our Super Secret Chain Lube, or any other brand's offering, can't be used effectively mid ride.
-The same additives that make that wax a liquid need to evaporate for it to be effective.
-Adding those mid-ride can actually have the opposite of the intended effect by emulsifying the wax that is on the chain and removing all lubricant from the chain.
+With that being said you are not going to get 200 miles out of a mud-filled day like we saw in 2022.
+This is where a high-quality oil-based lubricant like Synergetic comes into play.
+An emulsified wax like our Super Secret Chain Lube, or any other brand's offering, can't be used effectively mid-ride.
+The same additives that make the wax a liquid need time to evaporate for it to be effective.
+Adding an emulsified wax mid-ride can actually have the opposite of the intended effect by emulsifying the wax that is on the chain and removing all lubricant from the chain.

-For those reasons we recommend using a high quality wet lube.
+For those reasons, we recommend using a high-quality wet lube.
 The oil will penetrate and quiet the chain while providing the needed lubrication.
-Since oil and wax don't mix well, you will need to strip the chain when you get home if you want to wax again.
-This is a boiled water, degreaser bath, acetone, and re-wax process.
+However, since oil and wax don't mix well, you will need to strip the chain when you get home if you want to wax again.
+This would be a boiled water, degreaser bath, acetone, and re-wax process.

 Where Others Go Wrong

-There are a few companies out there that offer their emulsified wax lubricants in really small half ounce bottles.
-That is great if they want to give you a sample to try but the issue is that they are often pitched as emergency lubricant that you should put on mid ride if your chain gets loud.
-This is not something we would ever recommend which is why we don't offer Super Secret in a smaller bottle.
+Some companies out there offer their emulsified wax lubricants in small half-ounce bottles, which is great if they want to give you a sample to try.
+The issue is that these small bottles are often pitched as an emergency lubricant that you can put on mid-ride if your chain gets loud.
+This is not something we would ever recommend, which is why we don't offer Super Secret in a smaller bottle.

 Cleaning a Bike with a Waxed Chain

 Since we know waxed chains and water aren't best friends, how do you go about washing your bike after a dirty ride?
-We can go ahead and assume if your frame is pretty dirty, your drivetrain likely is too.
-In this case go ahead and wash your bike like normal with the exception of being careful not to use any soap or cleaner on the drivetrain.
-This is to make sure that the wax has clean metal to stick to.
+We can probably assume that if your frame is pretty dirty then your drivetrain is too.
+In this case, wash your bike as you normally would, but be careful not to use soap or cleaner on the drivetrain.
+This ensures that the wax has clean metal to stick to.

-For the ultimate in deep cleaning, our favorite tip is to remove the chain before you start cleaning and then go about your cleaning process on the frame and clean the chain completely separately.
+For the ultimate in deep cleaning, we recommend removing the chain before you start cleaning your bike and cleaning the chain separately.

 Final Thoughts

-Having a waxed chain is the ultimate upgrade in our opinion to keep your components running longer, faster, and cleaner.
-It takes that little bit of up front work, or you can purchase one of our Pre-Waxed Race Chains to let us do that work for you.
-A quick wipe down after a ride is preferred but not necessary and a little extra attention after a wet ride are all it takes to have the ultimate waxed chain treatment.
+In our opinion, having a waxed chain is the ultimate upgrade to keep your components running longer, faster, and cleaner.
+It takes a little bit of work upfront, but it's well worth it.
+If you'd rather let us do that work for you, we have Pre-Waxed Race Chains available on our website.
+A quick wipe down after a ride is preferred but not necessary and a little extra attention after a wet ride is all it takes to have the ultimate waxed chain treatment.

 Chain Maintenance Video